 Introduction

-This Annex contains guidance for the implementation of harmonised portrayal and other user interaction functionalities for S-101 Electronic Navigational Chart (ENC) and other S-100 based data products in an Electronic Chart Display and Information System (ECDIS).
+This Annex contains requirements and guidance for the implementation of harmonised portrayal and other user interaction functionalities for S-101 Electronic Navigational Chart (ENC) and other S-100 based data products in an Electronic Chart Display and Information System (ECDIS).
 It describes how S-100 products are to be used and displayed simultaneously on the navigation screen.
 It does not address the portrayal processes or architectures, which are addressed in S-100 Part 9.
 It is based on the general principles described in S-100 Part 16A, and the requirements for ECDIS specified in the relevant International Maritime Organization (IMO), International Hydrographic Organization (IHO), and International Electrotechnical Commission (IEC) standards.

 This Annex is the successor to the IHO S-52 Standard for chart content and display in ECDIS.
 It contains material from S-52 that has been updated for S-100, but does not include symbol specifications (the S-52 “presentation library”) or portrayal rules because symbols and portrayal rules are now defined in the IHO GI Registry and portrayal catalogues for individual product specifications.
 This document focuses on the principles for portraying S-101 ENC and S-100 based data on ECDIS.
 The principles described herein are intended to be compatible with the corresponding requirements for ECDIS portrayal of S-57 ENCs.